RobotDisco/robotdisco.github.com/_posts/2014-10-18-starting-with-common-lisp.markdown

 The go-to standard for learning Common Lisp is probably Peter Siebel's [Practical Common Lisp][pcl], which is fortunately free.
 While it is available in dead-tree format, I found its online presentation a little difficult to follow because of the sheer amount of text.
 It is definitely worth reading, and is probably the most comprehensive introduction to learning Common Lisp.

-The book that best helped me grok Common Lisp is the absolutely wonderful and quirky [Land of Lisp][lol], which is worth every penny.
+The book that best helped me grok Common Lisp is the absolutely wonderful and quirky [Land of Lisp][lolb], which is worth every penny.
 Conrad Barski put a lot of work into writing a work which is entertaining and easy to learn from.
 He uses game programming to teach you both Lisp programming and enough functional programming concepts to orient you around Lisp's thought process.
-Even if you don't intend on learning Common Lisp itself, [Land of Lisp][lol] is simply wonderful literature alongside a great programming language introduction.
+Even if you don't intend on learning Common Lisp itself, [Land of Lisp][lolb] is simply wonderful literature alongside a great programming language introduction.

 While not a starting point, the definitive online reference of Common Lisp's standard is hosted by LispWorks as the [HyperSpec][lwh].
 Paul Graham wrote a more readable reference called [ANSI Common LISP][acl] if dry technical references aren't your style.

 There are plenty of other books I'd recommend in the future (Doug Hoyte's [Let over Lambda][lolh], Paul Graham's [On Lisp][pgol]), but for now stick with the above ones.
-If you're interested in how Lisps are implemented -- implementation details aren't essential but you can sometimes glean insights into programming language concepts -- I would recommend [Build Your Own Lisp] [^3] and eventually Christian Quinnec's [Lisp in Small Pieces][lisp]
+If you're interested in how Lisps are implemented -- implementation details aren't essential but you can sometimes glean insights into programming language concepts -- I would recommend [Build Your Own Lisp][byol][^3] and eventually Christian Quinnec's [Lisp in Small Pieces][lisp]

 ### Recommended Implementations